piotrmaslanka/anabel/README.md

 Anabel's on-disk binary format is very simple and capable of storing absurd amounts of data.
 It uses very little space comparing to putting the same data in a RDBMS.

 Because Anabel is a library, getting the most out of it would require writing a program to interface with it.
 However, a simple command-line program - "werkzeug" - is attached.
 It can perform most simple operations on the database, and in a pinch can be used to do full interfacing with it.
-It can be also used to do some other nifty stuff, some quite complex.